 Regardless, we've already seen pioneering psychosocial clinicians who take it upon themselves to modify predisposing personality style amongst CFS patients as part of their NHS funded therapy.
 What a disgusting way to treat other human beings, and what an utter surprise that, as evidence builds that these modifications were unwarranted, no-one will be held accountable.

 While the recent Nater studies are particularly nasty pieces of spin, I'm not actually that convinced by any of the work around personality and CFS.
 The studies that claim to show there is no CFS prone personality aren't that great either.
 I don't think our understanding in this area is good enough to make definitive statements - but that doesn't undermine our moral responsibility to treat each other fairly and as individuals.
-Given the available evidence, it’s no more acceptable to talk broadly about the dysfunctional personalities and coping methods of CFS patients, as the dysfunctional personalities and coping methods of African-Amercians - and I think that research in this area should only be done with great care.
+Given the available evidence, it’s no more acceptable to talk broadly about the dysfunctional personalities and coping methods of CFS patients, as the dysfunctional personalities and coping methods of African-Amercians, gays or Jews.
+Research in this area has not been done with sufficient care, and patients are right to be angry about this.
 Given the flimsiness and often transparently prejudicial nature of the evidence used to attempt to claim this is a worthwhile area for research, I don't see any good reason for prioritising the funding of work in this area whatsoever.

 [15,16,17] So much depends upon the specifics here, and there's so much which has been discussed at length elsewhere upon this forum.
 Wessely comments here are so general as to be virtually meaningless, so there's not much to dig my teeth in to.

-Wessely's treatments seem able to raise some subjective questionnaire scores somewhat... but we've seen that this doesn't seem to correlate well with objective measures of disability, like actometers.
+Wessely's treatments seem able to raise subjective questionnaire scores somewhat... but we've seen that this doesn't seem to correlate well with objective measures of disability, like actometers, and the PACE trial showed no improvements in employment outcomes, or claims for disability benefits.
 If you build a good relationship with a patient, and say you are trying to help the patient recover, then the patient will often want to talk positively about the impact you have had upon their life... at this point I'm not sure there's any more to it than that.
 On top of that, the specific approaches promoted by Wessely have caused social problems for CFS patients which will not be picked up in RCTs when patients for all groups are drawn from a similar social setting.

 re “During that decade we showed that you could even get good results in the most severely disabled patients (either in wheel chairs or bed bound) using the same principles, although it was never possible to do an RCT.”